What Happens If You Have No Insurance But The Other Driver Was At Fault?

 Even if you do recover $35,000 or more, you’ll have a lot of expenses to cover, including medical bills, towing fees, and potentially tickets for operating a vehicle without insurance.
 If you don’t own your car outright, you’ll also have to use some of the money to pay off the loan.
 There’s a chance you may not get enough to pay off your car.

-In this scenario, you’ll have to pay the remaining balance on your auto loan and buy a new car.
+In this scenario, you’ll have to pay the remaining balance on your auto loan for the totaled vehicle and purchase a new car.
 Getting financed for another vehicle while you have an outstanding car loan can be tough.

 Can I Face Penalties for Not Having Insurance?